 Why aren’t rich people happier than those with less money?
 We think money will bring happiness, but research in the area of positive psychology has consistently found that having more money does NOT make us happier.
 Find out how to spend your money the right way so that it really can bring happiness into your life.
-How Money Can Bring … Read More
+Affective Forecasting Error The … Read More

 You hear a lot these days about how pets make us happy.
 This is called the “pet effect“.
 But is it so?
 The answer appears to be a qualified yes.
 But in what ways do pets make us happy?
 How strong is their effect on our lives?
 Also, how about religion?
 We also hear that religious people are happier, but … Read More